Skip Navigation

 NOTE: Data are for the 50 states and the District of Columbia.
 Postbaccalaureate degree programs include master’s and doctoral programs, as well as professional doctoral programs such as law, medicine, and dentistry.
 Degree-granting institutions grant associate’s or higher degrees and participate in Title IV federal financial aid programs.
 Some data have been revised from previously published figures.

-Figure 6: Percentage of postbaccalaureate students enrolled in degree-granting postsecondary institutions, by participation in distance education and control of institution: Fall 2020
+Figure 6.
+Percentage of postbaccalaureate students enrolled at degree-granting postsecondary institutions, by participation in distance education and control of institution: Fall 2021

 Hover, click, and tap to see more for all figures on this page.